emman2life/IP_Project/README.md

  Pick your choice and follow the instruction

 ## General Comment
-I used JDBC sqlite to to store data.
+I used JDBC sqlite to store data.